Tools for Local Economic Development through Broadband

 Communication and Facilitation Skills

-SNG applies its strong communications skills in developing outreach and educational materials, engaging stakeholders in planning processes, conducting planning meetings, and developing action plans that reflect not only stakeholders’ values and aspirations, but also the opportunities and barriers found in a region and others like it.
+SNG applies its experience and communications skills in developing outreach and educational materials, engaging stakeholders in planning processes, conducting planning meetings, and developing action plans that reflect stakeholders’ values and aspirations in pursuing local and regional opportunities for economic development through broadband.

 The SNG team has extensive experience in analyzing and synthesizing both qualitative and quantitative information and in developing documents and narratives that convey key concepts and directions to stakeholders and third parties, elected officials, and the public.